mephi42/ctf/2023.09.16-SECCON_CTF_2023_Quals/kmemo/README.md

 };
 ```

-* The lowest 12 bits of an address are ignored.
+* The lowest 12 bits of an offset are ignored.
 * The next 9 bits are used for the second hierarchy level.
 * The next 9 bits are used for the first hierarchy level,
 * The other bits are ignored - this was the vulnerability for the umemo